 • Firing an employee or otherwise retaliating against them after they file a complaint alleging their FMLA rights were violated

-How a Woodland Hills FMLA Violations Lawyer Can Assist You
+How Can A Woodland Hills FMLA Violations Lawyer Assist You?

 You need to demonstrate this isn’t the case.
 This might involve interviewing others at the company, gathering evidence to show your employer has been pleased with your performance in the past, etc.

-Such an example highlights why it’s smart to enlist the help of a qualified legal professional in these circumstances.
+Such an example highlights why it’s wise to enlist the help of a qualified legal professional in these circumstances.
 At JML Law, our Woodland Hills FMLA violations attorneys are on hand to help you build the strongest case possible.
-Learn more about how we can assist you by contacting us online or calling us at 818 610-8800 to schedule your free consultation.
+Learn more about how we can assist you by contacting us online or calling 818 610-8800 to schedule your free consultation.

 Get your questions answered.